AEM Core Concepts

 - Working knowledge of the Experience Server (CRX), including the Content Explorer

-- Basic knowledge of JSP (JavaServer Pages), with the ability to understand and modify simple JSP examples
+- For developing in the classic UI, basic knowledge of JSP (JavaServer Pages) including the ability to understand and modify simple JSP examples is also required.

 The JCR API 2.0 package, javax.jcr.* is used for the direct access and manipulation of repository content.

-The Experience Server provides the Experience Services which WEM is built on, and which can be leveraged to build custom applications, and it embeds the Content Repository based on Jackrabbit.
+The Experience Server provides the Experience Services which AEM is built on, and which can be leveraged to build custom applications, and it embeds the Content Repository based on Jackrabbit.

 Apache Jackrabbit is an open source, fully conforming, implementation of the JCR API 2.0.

 Introduction to Sling

 AEM is built using Sling , a Web application framework based on REST principles that provides easy development of content-oriented applications.
 Sling uses a JCR repository, such as Apache Jackrabbit, or in the case of AEM, the CRX Content Repository, as its data store.
 Sling has been contributed to the Apache Software Foundation - further information can be found at Apache.